JvanKatwijk/qt-dab/README.md

 *tool tips* briefly explaining the (in most cases obvious) function of the element.
 (The tooltip on the copyright label shows (a.o) the date the executable was generated.)

-The elements in the **left part** of the widget are concerned with selecting a channel and a service.
+The elements in the **left part** of the widget, below the list of services, are concerned with selecting a channel and service.

 To ease operation the channel selector is augmented with a "-" and a "+" button for selecting the previous resp. next channel.